15 Best LinkedIn CRM Tools for 2026

 “Most CRMs do the basics well, email syncing, deal flow, etc… What they lack, is the ability to manage relationships with people that eventually become deals.
 This is where Nethunt comes in – its a highly, easily customizable CRM with a killer app – LinkedIn messaging sync.” – verified CEO.

-14. Copper – Best for Google Workspace teams
+14. Copper – best for Google Workspace teams

 Copper is the CRM that tends to stick in Google-heavy teams because it’s built around the way those teams already work (Gmail, Calendar, Drive, etc.).